 Simply put, we tend to like people that are like us.
 In addition to making performance reviews tricky, similar-to-me bias can make your workplace feel less inclusive and may even affect how diverse the overall makeup of the organization is.

-Example of similar-to-me bias.
 Imagine there is a manager that attended a top-ranked school that they loved.
-When conducting a performance review for someone who went to the same top-ranked school, the manager may rate them higher because of their inflated impression of the school and those who graduated from that school.
+When conducting a performance appraisal for someone who went to the same top-ranked school, the manager may rate them higher because of their inflated impression of the school and those who graduated from that school.

 7. Idiosyncratic rater bias